libing-milly/cs6620_postgresql/README.md

 [figure 1]: https://github.com/libing-milly/cs6620_postgresql/blob/main/diagram_final.png "Logo Title Text 2"

-Figure 1 presents the conceptual design we have for PGSQL as a Service (PGSQLaaS) system.
+The above diagram presents the conceptual design we have for PGSQL as a Service (PGSQLaaS) system.
 There are mainly 4 componenets:
 * the React web application;
 * the Backend Server that handles database CRUD operation;
 * the Central Lookup Repository that maintains information needed to connect to a Postgres Server;